NEW: The Baltimore Police Department will conclude its investigation by Friday, May 1

 That was at 8:54 a.m.

-At 9:24 a.m., police called an ambulance to pick Gray up.
-Murphy and angry residents of Baltimore want to know what happened in those 30 minutes in between.
+At 9:24 a.m., police called an ambulance to pick Gray up at the Western District police station.
+Murphy wants to know what happened in those 30 minutes in between.

 At some point after his arrest, Gray requested medical attention, said Rodriguez, the deputy police commissioner.
 Gray also asked for an inhaler, Rodriguez said.